EverLookNeverSee/FEDP/01_Internet/1_5_What_Is_Domain_Name.md

 Domain names are all managed by domain registries, which delegate the reservation of domain names to registrars.
 Anyone who wants to create a website can register a domain name with a registrar, and there are currently over 300 million registered domain names.

+### What Is The Difference Between A Domain Name and A URL?

+A uniform resource locator (URL), sometimes called a web address, contains the domain name of a site as well as other information, including the transfer protocol and the path.
+For example, in the URL ‘https://cloudflare.com/learning/’, ‘cloudflare.com’ is the domain name, while ‘https’ is the protocol and ‘/learning/’ is the path to a specific page on the website.